-An essential part of running a business is staying on top of your business finances.
-Not only does this help when submitting your company accounts, but it also increases the likelihood of your operation succeeding.
+A key part of running a business is staying on top of your business finances.
+Not only does this help when submitting your company accounts to HMRC, but it also increases the likelihood of your operation succeeding.

 To keep things simple, it’s important to keep your personal and business finances entirely separate.
 This reduces the risk of confusion and gives you a clearer picture of how your business is performing.